 Action: In a letter to the governor on May 12, 2010, the WPIC reiterated the intent of the committee and the Legislature that the investigation program is an ongoing endeavor and should be considered as such for funding purposes.

-Recommendation Option: The Ground Water Investigation Program should continue to be funded at a level that will continue to provide information about the state's ground water resources that will be used by policymakers and others.
-Suggest funding source or recommended level?
+Recommendation: The Ground Water Investigation Program should continue to be funded at a level that will continue to provide information about the state's ground water resources that will be used by policymakers and others.

 Completion of adjudication